Hypothalamic–pituitary–gonadal axis: Life cycle

 The activation and deactivation of the HPG axis also helps to regulate life cycles.
 At birth FSH and LH levels are elevated, and females also have a lifetime supply of primary oocytes.
 These levels decrease and remain low through childhood.
 During puberty the HPG axis is activated by the secretions of estrogen from the ovaries or testosterone from the testes.
 This activation of estrogen and testosterone causes physiological and psychological changes.
 Once activated, the HPG axis continues to function in men for the rest of their life but becomes deregulated in women, leading to menopause.
 This deregulation is caused mainly by the lack of oocytes that normally produce estrogen to create the positive feedback loop.
 Over several years, the activity the HPG axis decreases and women are no longer fertile.
+Beyond infertility, the diminished level of estrogen causes other effects such as increased bone resorption, unfavorable lipid profiles, hair loss, and skin dryness.

 Although males remain fertile until death, the activity of the HPG axis decreases.
 As males age, the testes begin to produce less testosterone, leading to a condition known as post-pubertal hypogonadism.
 The cause of the decreased testosterone is unclear and a current topic of research.
 Post-pubertal hypogonadism results in progressive muscle mass decrease, increase in visceral fat mass, loss of libido, impotence, decreased attention, increased risk of fractures, and abnormal sperm production.